ansible/ansible/CONTRIBUTING.md

 Contributing to Ansible
 =======================

-Please read the following information to learn how to contribute to this project.
+It is required that you read the following information to learn how to contribute to this project.

 Branch Info
 ===========

+Here's how to understand the branches.

    * The devel branch corresponds to the latest ongoing release
    * Various release-X.Y branches exist for previous releases